<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Expenses that exceed what is earned in rent

-If you're a member of the uniformed services and receive a housing allowance that is not taxable, you may deduct the home mortgage interest.
-If you rent the home as a residential rental property, it is considered an income-generating property and listed as a business.
-You may deduct the interest portion of the property mortgage payment, but not what is paid towards the principal balance.
+If you're a member of the uniformed services and receive a housing allowance that isn't taxable, you may deduct the home mortgage interest.
+If you rent the home as a residential rental property, it's considered an income-generating property and listed as a business.
+You may deduct the interest portion of the property mortgage payment, but not the amount paid toward the principal balance.

 Mary Ann Eckberg